Are you facing behavioural, learning, communication or social challenges with your neurodivergent child/adult?

 Clear, systematic assignments, tailored to the daily realities of the family.
 Parents will go back with specific action points to be submitted prior to next session.

-• Relationship Development Assessment (RDA)
+• Assessment (RDA)

 Sessions where the RDI proprietary assessment will be conducted, to enable the consultant to come up with a plan.